Mossaaba/dbt-bootcamp-codespace/README.md

 ### + of materilaized : is not sub folder but if the built-in fonctionality of DBT

 ### dbt run --full-refresh (Rebuild table from scartch for incrematel )

+--
+## snapshot
+A dbt snapshot captures and tracks historical changes to records in a source table over time.
+It lets you detect updates (like field changes) and keep a history of how data looked at different points.

+Imagine you track customer addresses — when a customer moves, a dbt snapshot saves both the old and new addresses, so you always know where they lived at any point in time.
+--
+## Tets

+### Genric test : predifined in schema.yml (unique , NotNull, Accepted Value )
+### Singular test : defined in the folder tests (SQL request)

+## Docs

+dbt docs generate
+dbt docs serve